Vanessaa4793/sep10-freedom-project/blog/entry04.md

 ### Tinkering
 I tinkered with Aframe by using my IDE.
-And also I went on the Aframe website to find code that helped me with my tinkering.
+And also I went on the Aframe website and looked at documentation that helped me with my tinkering.
+For my tinkering I tried changing exisiting code like a cylinder and a plane and by the image shown below the plane is the flat gray surface with the blue cylinder inside of it.
 ```
 <a-cylinder color="crimson" height="3" radius="1.5"></a-cylinder>
 <a-plane color="#CCC" height="20" width="20"></a-plane>